Instagram Marketing For Businesses (7 Pro Tips For Success)

-7 Ways to Market on Instagram
+7 Ways to Market Your Business on Instagram

-1: Instagram Cannot Be Your Only Tool In Your Toolbox
+1. Instagram Cannot Be Your Only Tool In Your Toolbox

-Clearly, Instagram is a great mobile marketing tool, but it is not the only tool.
-By design Instagram works best with visual friendly content sites like Pinterest, Tumblr, and Facebook.
+By design Instagram works best with other visual friendly content sites like Pinterest, Tumblr, and Facebook.
 Why?
 Because these are the places where people talk about great photographs.

-2: Start Involving Your Community
+2. Start Involving Your Community

-Start thinking about creating scavenger hunts and contests and many other ways to have visuals drive action.
 Use visuals for all the power they really have and let people “play” with your shots as much as possible.

-3: Let Your Employees be Involved
+3. Get Your Employees Involved

 Encourage everyone in your business to take the most realistic pictures they can as often as they can.
 Unlike Pinterest, photos on Instagram can be more gritty and real and you need to play that out.

-4: Use HashTags That Get You Noticed
+4. Use HashTags That Get You Noticed

 Use photo specific tags where possible as opposed to brand attributes as a better way to engage the hashtag craze.